 The Design Thinking For Leadership minor is an interdisciplinary program that will strengthen students’ technical, creative, and management skills as they prepare to become design managers, innovation specialists, and creative leaders at companies.
 Classes will prepare students to holistically and empathetically consider challenges in people’s lives and how design could be used to solve a problem through new products and/or systems.

 For this minor, a minimum of 22 credit hours is required, with at least 3 credits earned in courses numbered 300 or above from each of the categories: Business, Design, and Social Sciences.
-Students cannot count more than 6 credits from their major toward their minor.
 Students wishing to complete this minor must have their programs approved by their advisor and the Design Thinking For Leadership Minor Coordinator, Jessa Wilcoxen.

 Design thinking involves an approach to innovation and problem solving that takes into account the needs of people, the possibilities of technology and requirements for business success. ~Tim Brown, IDEO